nikvuk92/PGA_2024/Project.md

 For ADMIXTURE you also need to run many iterations at each K value, thus a compute cluster and some scripting is useful.

 Make a script from the code below to run Admixture for K = 2-6 with 4 iterations at each K value.
+Note that you are working with the ```FINAL_DATASET.bed`` file here (not the Tped)

 ```
 #!/bin/bash